Rate equation limit for a combinatorial solution of a stochastic aggregation model: The discrete Marcus--Lushnikov model and its proposed combinatorial solution

 \section{The discrete Marcus--Lushnikov model and its proposed combinatorial solution}

-We start by desccribing a more microscopic model describing the underlying stochastic dynamics of the aggregation process \cite{marcus, lushnik1978}.
+We start by describing a more microscopic model, { known as the Marcus--Lushnikov model}, describing the underlying stochastic dynamics of the aggregation process \cite{marcus, lushnik1978}.
 In this model, there are initially $N$ particles, all of which are monomers, and the states of the system are described by the vector of integers $\underline{n}=(n_1,\ldots,n_N)$ which satisfy the condition $\sum_{k=1}^\infty k n_k=N$.
 Here $n_k$ is the total number of aggregates $A(k)$ in the state $\underline{n}$.

+{This model, and a purported solution for it, will occupy us throughout this paper.
+It may therefore be of interest to state briefly why this model is of interest.
+Clearly, it stands with respect to the continuous model of Smoluchowski in the same relation as a microscopic model of the molecular dynamics---or more precisely of the Langevin---type might stand to the equations of hydrodynamics.
+And indeed, the same differences exist.
+In the Monte-Carlo model we study, many questions can be asked which have no meaning within the hydrodynamical framework: for instance, we may ask by how much the number of monomers at a given time $t$ varies from run to run, or more generally yet, what is its distribution.
+Such questions have been studied, for instance in \cite{vDongen1, vDongen2}.